 - 100% online

 The course is taught by the following instructor(s):

-If you're an established Photoshop user, you may wonder where Lightroom fits in your photography workflow.
-In this lesson, you'll explore the many facets of Lightroom and how it can be a one-stop shop for most of your cataloging, developing, and presenting needs.
-Lightroom is like five programs in one, with "modules" called Library, Develop, Print, Slideshow, and Web, and this lesson will give you a taste of the basic features of each area and show you how to import and export your photos.
+If you're an experienced Photoshop user, you may wonder where Lightroom fits into your photography workflow.
+In this lesson, you'll explore the many facets of Lightroom and find out how it can be a one-stop shop for organizing, editing, and outputting your images.
+Lightroom is like seven programs in one, with "modules" called Library, Develop, Map, Book, Slideshow, Web, and Print.
+This lesson will give you a taste of the basic features of each area and show you how to import and export your photos.

 Sample Student Work